bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Removes the [event listener](https://dom.spec.whatwg.org/#concept-event-listener) in target’s [event listener list](https://dom.spec.whatwg.org/#eventtarget-event-listener-list) with the same type, callback, and options.

-[EventTarget/dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent "The dispatchEvent() method of the EventTarget sends an Event to the object, (synchronously) invoking the affected EventListeners in the appropriate order.
-The normal event processing rules (including the capturing and optional bubbling phase) also apply to events dispatched manually with dispatchEvent().")
+[EventTarget/dispatchEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent 'The dispatchEvent() method of the EventTarget sends an Event to the object, (synchronously) invoking the affected EventListeners in the appropriate order.
+The normal event processing rules (including the capturing and optional bubbling phase) also apply to events dispatched manually with dispatchEvent().')

 In all current engines.